 5. File a workers’ compensation claim.
 The deadline is one year from the accident.
 We recommend avoiding delay.

-6. Consult an experienced lawyer.
+6. Consult an experienced attorney.
 Many initial claims are denied, but you have critical rights to appeal.
-A lawyer can share other useful tips for how to strengthen your claim.
+A workers’ comp lawyer can share other useful tips for how to strengthen your claim.

-Deadlines are critical.
-We know workers are often struggling with crippling pain and depression, but our firm is only a phone call away.
+Deadlines are life-changing.
+We know workers are often struggling with crippling pain and depression, but our law firm is only a phone call away.

 Common Questions Regarding Lexington Workers’ Compensation Cases